The Community Fund

 The Application Instructions which lays out the high level objectives and specific details of this grant

-This short recorded webinarprovides an overview of the grant program and application process.
-Stay tuned for an updated version for 2026!
+This short recorded webinar provides an overview of the grant program and application process.

 Please submit questions via this form.
 Questions may be asked until January 6th, 2025; questions will be answered in the document and/or via email.
 The FAQ at the bottom of the application instructions document will be updated as questions are reviewed.